When seeking an electrical contracting business for sale, utilize these six strategies to negotiate a favorable deal.Continue Reading

 2. Evaluate Condition of Equipment and Space

 As with buying any new property, don’t skimp on inspections of the facility itself, and also the equipment that comes with the sale.
 If there are any potentially expensive repairs down the road, owners need to be able to prepare (or walk away from the sale).
 Kitchen equipment is an enormous expense, so get an idea of how well the current equipment functions.
+Stay diligent about obligations outside of finances, as well.
+Be sure to note any health code violations or other red flags that will also come along with the small business.

 3. Finding a Unique Selling Point (USP)